VISION

 MISSION

 Do Jewish rituals, acts and behaviors.
-Each learner will be able to make Jewish choices in their daily lives and will engage as full participants in the Jewish tradition.
+Each learner will be able to make Jewish choices in daily life and will engage as full participants in the Jewish tradition.

 Believe in Jewish values, and engage in a relationship with God.